Electrodynamics: The Field-Free Approach

 Prerequisites and Target Audience

-Although electrodynamics is described in this book from its first principles, prior
+Although electrodynamics is described in this book from its first principles, priorknowledge of about one semester of university studies in mathematics and physics

 is required, including vector algebra, integral and differential calculus as well as a